pachyderm/docs/content/latest/reference/pipeline-spec/description.md

 ## When to Use

-It's recommended to always provide meaningful descriptions to your Pachyderm resources.
+It's recommended to always provide meaningful descriptions to your MLDM resources.